GeordieP/LFGBot/README.md

 - A Discord server for testing your changes
   - It's recommended to use a personal server for this, just in case
   - Once you've made an app in the Discord developer portal (see section above), you can add that bot to your server by:
-    - Getting your client ID from `OAuth2` section
+    - Getting your client ID from the `OAuth2` section
     - Substituting your client ID in this URL: `https://discord.com/api/oauth2/authorize?client_id=<YOUR_CLIENT_ID_HERE>&permissions=53687158848&scope=bot`
       - (Permissions code last updated Oct 26 2023 // [permissions calculator](https://discordapi.com/permissions.html#53687158848))
     - Opening that URL in your browser